- AARP - http://blog.aarp.org -

 Day 1: “Industry Day” consisted of all-day sessions and keynote speeches by some of the brightest stars in the online video industry, including VidCon founders and brothers Hank and John Green (the latter is the best-selling author of The Fault in Our Stars).
 To absorb their pro tips on how to create viral video, I wore a comfortable and flattering-on-anyone sleeveless black jersey jumpsuit from Norma Kamali, then paired it with a washed-out denim jacket by Rag & Bone and wedge espadrilles by Michael Kors.
 The jacket is pricey but I got it on sale, and — as you may notice from the next outfit — I wear it All.
 The.
 Time.

 Day 2: Today was all about creator-fan interactions.
 It was inspiring to watch teenage girls queue up for hours to snag an autograph from favorites such as entertainer Sam Pepper, world traveler Fun for Louis, vlogger (video blogger) Tyler Oakley and makeup guru Michelle Phan.
-I still had to look polished and appropriate, though, so I went with a favorite fit-and-flare summer knee-length dress by ChaudryKC (above).
+I still had to look polished and appropriate, though, so I went with a favorite fit-and-flare summer knee-length dress by ChaudryKC (right).
 (Not always easy to find, this line frequently turns up on eBay; a good backup is from Nic+Zoe).
 I paired it with my go-to denim jacket and some comfortably stretchy nude-colored wedge sandals — perfect.

 So … did I learn anything “actionable” at VidCon?
 Oh, yeah: